Yusof Basiron

-Tan Sri Datuk Dr. Yusof Basiron (born 20 June 1948) is a scientist and an influential public figure in the Malaysian palm oil industry.
+Yusof Basiron (born 20 June 1948) is a scientist and an influential public figure in the Malaysian palm oil industry.
 He was the CEO of the Malaysian Palm Oil Council (MPOC), and a non-independent non-executive director on the board of Sime Darby.

 Education

-Basiron earned his bachelor's degree in chemical engineering at the University of Canterbury in New Zealand in 1972.
+In early education, Basiron went to Royal Military College (Malaysia).
+He earned his bachelor's degree in chemical engineering at the University of Canterbury in New Zealand in 1972.
 He also has multiple post-graduate degrees, including a PhD degree in applied economics and management science from the University of Stirling in Scotland completed in 1986.

 Career

 In 1979, Basiron joined the Palm Oil Research Institute of Malaysia (PORIM) and later became their director-general in 1992.
-He continued to serve as director-general of the Malaysian Palm Oil Board (MPOB) when it was formed in April of 2000, through a merger of PORIM and the Palm Oil Registration and Licensing Authority (PORLA).
+He continued to serve as director-general of the Malaysian Palm Oil Board (MPOB) when it was formed in April 2000, through a merger of PORIM and the Palm Oil Registration and Licensing Authority (PORLA).
 He left his position as director-general of the MPOB in 2006 and served as CEO of the Malaysian Palm Oil Council (MPOC).

 Awards and recognition

 In 2017, Basiron was conferred "Leadership Award" for his contribution as CEO at the annual Malaysian Palm Oil Council (MPOC) Leadership Awards.

+In August 2017 Yusof Basiron was elected as a Fellow of the Institution of Chemical Engineers.